frapu78/thingbench/README.md

 * Add the "models", "pics" folder as resources (Idea) or source (Netbeans)
 * Select "thingbench.Thingbench" as main class for Thingbench

-Start and interacting with the Things
+Start interacting with the Things!